superlinear-ai/awesome-machine-learning-engineer/README.md

 - :snake: [Code Review Best Practices](https://www.kevinlondon.com/2015/05/05/code-review-best-practices) - What to look for when reviewing a Pull Request (30 min)
 - :snake: [Code Health: Respectful Reviews == Useful Reviews](https://testing.googleblog.com/2019/11/code-health-respectful-reviews-useful.html) - How to communicate code review comments respectfully (15 min)
 - :snake: [The Code Review Pyramid](https://www.morling.dev/blog/the-code-review-pyramid/) - What to look for and what to automate when reviewing a Pull Request (15 min)
-- :unicorn: [Poetry workspace plugin](https://github.com/jacksmith15/poetry-workspace-plugin) - How to create and mange a Poetry-based monorepo (15 min)
+- :unicorn: [Poetry workspace plugin](https://github.com/jacksmith15/poetry-workspace-plugin) - How to create and manage a Poetry-based monorepo (15 min)

 ### Python patterns